 - Replace broken or worn out parts

-Bad credit borrowers are tricky to handle.
 Most shops do not employ banking experts who know how to run a payment plan profitably.
-It makes little business sense to offer this service when 3rdparty companies specialize in installment lending (see Synchrony and CFNA above as examples).
+It makes little business sense to offer this service when third party finance companies specialize in installment lending (see Synchrony and CFNA above as examples).

 Department of Motor Vehicles

 In many states, the Department of Motor Vehicles (DMV) offers emissions-related vehicle repair assistance.
-In other states, a different agency may administer the program.
+In others, a different government agency may administer a similar program.

 - Money for smog-related maintenance